IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

           name="DEMOAPP"

   * All attributes are empty strings in the ODBC element.
-You use the application configuration properties from streams console or you specify them at submission time.
+You use the Application Configuration properties from Streams Console or you specify them at submission time.
 * Access specification in the `<access_specification>` element.
   * The name is a reference that is required for configuration by the `com.ibm.streams.db` toolkit: